bbatsov/projectile/README.md

   utilities such as `find`.
 * Commands depending on external utilities might misbehave on the `fish` shell.
 * Using Projectile over TRAMP might be slow in certain cases.
-* Some commands might misbehave on complex project setups (e.g. a git project with submodules)
+* Some commands might misbehave on complex project setups (e.g. a git project with submodules).
-* Projectile was mostly tested on Unix OS-es (e.g. GNU/Linux and macOS), so some functionality might not work well on Windows
+* Projectile was mostly tested on Unix OS-es (e.g. GNU/Linux and macOS), so some functionality might not work well on Windows.

 ## Known issues